This review is based on the opinion of coLanguage.

 Why Spanish?

-Besides the fact that Spanish belongs to the top 10 of most spoken languages worldwide, there are endless more reasons for you to learn Spanish:
+Besides the fact that Spanish belongs to the top 10 of most spoken languages worldwide, there are countless more reasons for you to learn Spanish:

 • Travelling will be easier and more fun

-• The possibility to work in international companies
+• The possibility of working in international companies

 • Expanding your social network